eamandaa/Workflow-team-Summer-25/README.md

     The notebook will generate the WGS and Imaging dataset at the same time.

 2. Run **only the notebook you need**.

-No other notebooks are required to be run beforehand.

 ---